PatrickS136/librarian/README.md

 A library management system made with Flutter and Firebase(Auth and Firestore)

-Screenshots below ran on the Nexus 6 virtual device, not yet tested on an iOS device
+Screenshots below ran on the Nexus 6 virtual device

 <h2>Startup Screen</h2>
 <hr>